 Message from the 2023 President - January 2023

 I would like to start this address by acknowledging and paying respect to the Tasmanian Aboriginal people as the traditional custodians of this land.
-I pay my respects to the Elders past, present, and emerging.
+I pay my respects to the Elders past and present.
 I recognise and pay tribute to the challenges and injustices faced by first people who have been displaced all around the world through colonisation and war.
 In particular, our local Tasmanian Aboriginal communities.

 As we embrace a new year, we also welcome a new MLTAT President.
 I am excited for the adventures my new role will take us on!

 I have worked across Government, Catholic and Independent sectors in Tasmanian schools.
 Over time, my roles shifted from a volunteer teacher’s assistant to paid literacy support to, for the most part, a Secondary French and English teacher - with some History, Geography, Cooking and Sewing, Work Studies and Pastoral Care thrown into the mix as well.

 I completed my teacher training at the University of Tasmania in 2019 with a Masters of Teaching (Secondary English and French specialisations).
 During my first 3 years of teaching, I also completed a Bachelor of Education with Professional Honours (TESOL Specialisation).